abarker/strip-hints/README.rst

    Do not parse the resulting code with the Python ``ast`` module to check it.
    Default is false.

-``--no-colon-move``
-   Do not move colons to fix line breaks that occur in the hints for the function return type.
-Default is false.
-See the Limitations section below for more information.

-``--no-equal-move``
-   Do not move the assignment with ``=`` when needed to fix annotated assignments that include newlines in the type hints.
-When they are moved the total number of lines is kept the same in order to preserve line number correspondence between the stripped and non-stripped files.
-If this option is selected and such a situation occurs an exception is raised.
-See the Limitations section below for more information.

 ``--only-assigns-and-defs``
    Only strip annotated assignments and standalone type definitions, keeping function signature annotations.
 Python 3.5 and earlier do not implement